shubhamjaju03/shubhamjaju03/README.md

 - 👋 Hi, I’m @shubhamjaju03
-- 👀 I’m interested in Gaming And Creating youtube content
+- 👀 I’m interested to gather knowledge as much as i can
 - 🌱 I’m currently learning Btech In Information Technology
-- 💞️ I’m looking to collaborate on gaming
 - 📫 How to reach me - sjaju589@gmail.com

 <!---